-Generally, settlement by taking delivery is done by the traders who are having a day to day transaction exposure in that particular commodity.
-So they will hedge themselves by buying the commodity at forwarding rates for the specified date and at the end they will take physical delivery for their daily requirements in the business.
-The second type of settlement in cash is a kind of speculation.
-Any person, who is based on their instinct of price movement in a specific direction in a given time frame, will enter into the transaction for the future specified date.
-On the specified date, the difference in the contract price and the actual price will be settled in cash.
+Any person who, based on their instinct of price movement in a specific direction in a given time frame, will enter into the transaction for the future specified date.
+The difference between the contract and actual prices will be settled in cash on the specified date.
 This is nothing but to manipulate the market based on the instinct of the price movement.

 Below is the top 14 difference between Equity vs Commodity

-Both Equity vs Commodity Card are popular choices in the market; let us discuss some of the major Difference Between Equity vs Commodity
+Equity vs Commodity Card are popular choices in the market; let us discuss some of the major differences between Equity vs Commodity.

-- Equity shares are generally listed and traded in stock exchanges like National Stock Exchange and Bombay Stock Exchange etc., while Commodities are getting listed and traded on the stock exchanges like Multi Commodity Exchange, National Commodity and Derivatives exchange etc.
+- Equity shares are generally listed and traded in stock exchanges like National Stock Exchange and Bombay Stock Exchange, etc. In contrast, Commodities are getting listed and traded on the stock exchanges like Multi Commodity Exchange, National Commodity and Derivatives Exchange, etc.

-- Equity contracts have no expiry dates, while commodity contracts have always fixed expiry date on which settlement must take place.
+- Equity contracts have no expiry dates, while commodity contracts always have a fixed expiry date on which settlement must take place.

-- Equity market comparatively has a high amount of liquidity as compared to commodity market as investment happens in the lot size
+- The equity market comparatively has a high amount of liquidity as compared to the commodity market, as investment happens in the lot size.

-- The holder of the equity instruments is considered as the owner of the company, hence it enjoys all the privileges like dividend, voting right etc. However, such privileges are not available with the holder of the commodity instruments.
+- The holder of the equity instruments is the owner of the company.
+Hence it enjoys all the privileges like dividends, voting rights, etc. However, such privileges are not available to the holder of the commodity instruments.

 Equity vs Commodity Comparison Table

-Let’s look at the top 14 Comparison between Equity vs Commodity
+Let’s look at the top 14 Comparisons between Equity vs Commodity.

 |Risk||Equity Trading is comparatively less risky,||Commodity Trading is highly risky.|